david-kariuki/android-internet-connectivity/README.md

 }
 ```

-Check connectivity to mobile connection
+Check connectivity to mobile connection.
 ```
 // Check connectivity to mobile connection if (InternetConnectivity.isConnectedToMobileNetwork(mContext)){